hikeventures/hikeventures.github.io/_posts/best/2015-03-18-best-outdoor-action-camera.markdown

 <br><br>
 Looking at the Specs, I am more tempted in getting the Sony FDR-X1000V action camera.

-8.8 MP sensor should deliver better image quality in low light situations and image stabilisation is also nice to have.
+8.8 MP sensor should deliver better image quality in low light situations and image stabilization is also nice to have.

 Another feature which I found quite interesting is that you can control up to 5 cameras with the Sony.